Soft Plastics Recycling

 This collaboration also builds resilience, reducing landfill dependency, stabilising local feedstock, and ensuring that what’s collected truly becomes something new.

-Because nothing is genuinely recycled until someone chooses recycled content.
+Because nothing is genuinely recycled until someone chooses to buy recycled content.

 Sustainability Impact & Metrics